THzbiophotonics/Fit-TDS/README.md

 # Fit-TDS
 This repository is dedicated to the fit@TDS software.
 A python code aiming at the retrieving of material parameter from a TeraHertz time domain spectroscopy (TDS) measurements from a fit in the time domain.

-To use the program, you should have a python3 environment, with packages listed in "requirement.txt" installed.
+To use the program, you should have a python3 environment, with the packages listed in "requirement.txt" installed.
 Then run the file "fit_TDSg.py" with python3 in the fit_TDS folder.